What has changed

 The latest changes affecting trusts and trust reporting.

-On November 18, 2025, the Government of Canada tabled Bill C-15, An Act to implement certain provisions of the budget tabled in Parliament on November 4, 2025, with proposed amendments to the Income Tax Act (ITA) that relate to trust reporting.
+On March 26, 2026, Bill C-15, An Act to implement certain provisions of the budget tabled in Parliament on November 4, 2025, received Royal Assent.
+Bill C-15 contains amendments to the Income Tax Act (ITA) that relate to trust reporting.

-Based on proposed legislation in Bill C-15, and consistent with the Explanatory Notes Relating to the Income Tax Act and Other Legislation published by the Department of Finance, the CRA does not expect bare trusts to file a T3 Trust Income Tax and Information Return (T3 return) including Beneficial Ownership Information of a Trust (Schedule 15) for taxation years ending in 2025.
+As part of these amendments, bare trusts are not required to file a T3 Trust Income Tax and Information Return (T3 return) including Beneficial Ownership Information of a Trust (Schedule 15) for taxation years ending in 2025.
 Certain bare trusts will be required to file for taxation years ending on or after December 31, 2026.

 - Trusts holding assets with a total fair market value (FMV) that does not exceed $50,000 throughout the year